Johncci/battleship-wars/README.md

 **Code validation**

-* The [pep8 validator](http://pep8online.com) is down so I used inbuilt validation to address any major errors in my code.
+* The [pep8 validator](http://pep8online.com) is offline so I used inbuilt validation to address any major errors in my code.
 This returned zero problems in the run.py file.

-**Gameplay and inplay validation**
+**Gameplay and input validation**

+The following are screenshots of each step of the game including input validation.
+I entered multiple characters throughout the testing of this game and the results always performed as expected.

-* The below image is the welcome screen with instructions and the command to enter a grid size form 5 to 26.
+* The below image is the welcome screen with instructions and the command to enter a grid size from 5 to 26.

 ![Gameplay structure and validatation messages](images/welcome-screen.png)

-* The below image is when an invalid gird size outside the paremeters of 5 and 26 is entered.
-This was tested with multiple inputs and it performed as expected.
+* The below image is when an invalid grid size outside the paremeters of 5 and 26 is entered.
+This was tested with multiple invalid inputs and it performed as expected.

 ![Gameplay structure and validatation messages](images/grid-size-validation.png)